 A kilometre later you pass by the road to Rosendals trädgård on your right hand side.
-The latter is a true oasis and if the weather is nice it is very well worth it to have a cup of coffée, a sandwich or soup in the beautiful garden surrounding Rosendal.
+Rosendal is a true oasis and if the weather is nice it is very well worth it to have a cup of coffee, a sandwich or soup in the beautiful garden surrounding Rosendal.
 There is also a shop selling pots, seeds and plants.

-The rest of the walk along north coast of Djurgården is along a tree-lined path along a channel, the Djurgårdsbrunnskanalen.
-There are three bridges crossing the channel along the way.
+The rest of the walk along north coast of Djurgården is along a tree-lined path following a channel, the Djurgårdsbrunnskanalen.
+There are three bridges crossing the channel.

 This is a very popular track for people running during their lunch break or in the morning.
 One popular route is running from Djurgårdsbron to one of the bridges crossing the channel and then back.
 Running back and forth to the most distant bridge is about 7 kilometres and to the one in the middle is about 4 kilometres.

 There are also a couple of small sandy beaches along the channel where you can go for a swim.

 At a distance, you see the 170 metres high Kaknästornet from 1963 rising up above the trees.
 It is the highest building in Stockholm, today closed to the public.

 Reaching the most eastern part of Djurgården brings some lovely views of the archipelago and it suddenly gets a lot more windy and less crowded.
 Most people turn around before reaching this part of the island.
 Don´t!
 There is so much more to discover.